atf01/udagram-project/docs/README.md

 # AWS - CI/CD
-This project is an project that's aimed to learn  about aws services that helps in deployment such as elastic beanstalk, RDS, S3.
+This project aims to give a practice on aws services that helps in deployment such as elastic beanstalk, RDS, S3.
 In addition to automating the CI/CD process using CircleCi.